TwoBitMachines/FlareEngineDocs/source/playerAbilities/walk.rst

      - The resistance towards changing direction while the player is in the air.
        A value of zero means the player can instantly change direction in the air.

-   * - Infinite Walk
-     - If enabled, the character will walk infinitely and change direction upon wall contact.
-To enter this state, specify the button or call InfiniteWalkActivate (bool value).
-You can also disable this ability by calling InfiniteWalkAbility (bool value).
-       These methods are found on the Player component.

 .. list-table::
    :widths: 25 100
    :header-rows: 1